-Should Your Spouse be a Member of the LLC?
+Should Your Spouse Be A Member Of The LLC?

-My husband started his own construction/handyman business 3 years ago.
+My husband started his own construction/handyman business three years ago.
 It’s an LLC and only his name is listed.
 He originally did not add my name to the business because he just didn’t think to do it.
 Should he add my name to the business?
 Why or why not?
 Thank you for your assistance.

-Reply: I assume you want a SMLLC in order to have an LLC taxed as a disregarded entity.
-In community property states, the LLC is already considered to be owned 50/50 by both spouses if it was formed while they were married.
+I assume you want an SMLLC in order to have an LLC taxed as a disregarded entity.
+In community property states, the LLC is already considered to be owned 50-50 by both spouses if it was formed while they were married.
 However, it’s completely up in the air as to whether this would give the LLC the charger order protection that a multimember LLC would have.
 What I often do is hold some of the membership interest in a discretionary grantor trust, with spouse A as grantor and spouse B as trustee.
 Then spouse A is the other member.
 Per IRS Rev. Rul.
-2004-77, because there is only 1 underlying taxpayer in this arrangement, this LLC will be taxed just like a SMLLC, i.e. as a disregarded entity.
+2004-77, because there is only 1 underlying taxpayer in this arrangement, this LLC will be taxed just like an SMLLC, i.e. as a disregarded entity.
 The reason for doing this (besides asset protection) is that both spouses wanted to vote as a member in the LLC, without going through the hassle of filling out a 1065 return each year.

 Speak To A Tax Attorney: Ronald J. Cappuccio, J.D., LL.M.
 (Tax)

 Call 856-665-2121, text me at 856-745-4330 or send me an email for a consultation.